-Tali has collaborated with world-renowned musicians: Latin superstar Alejandro Sanz (in the 14th annual Latin GRAMMYS), Anat Cohen, Tomatito, Mariza, Alain Mallet (former member of Paul Simon's band) Emil Zrihan, Jamey Haddad, Shedrick Mitchell (formerly Whitney Houston’s pianist), El Piraña, Diego del Morao, Josemi Carmona, Alain Pérez, and others.
-Israeli leading artists she has played with include Idan Raichel, David Broza, Yoni Rechter, Dan Toren, Dana Berger, Miri Mesika, Ariel Horowitz, Shimon Buskila, Ilanit, Mark Eliyahu, Ilay Botner, Lea Shabbat, Kobi Aflalo, Dudu Fisher, and Knessiat Hasechel.
+Tali collaborated with world-renowned musicians: Alejandro Sanz (in the 14th annual Latin Grammys), Anat Cohen, Tomatito, Mariza, Alain Mallet, Jamey Haddad, Shedrick Mitchell, Israel Suárez "Piraña", Diego del Morao, Alain Pérez, Farruco, Antonio Serrano and others.
+Israeli artists she played with include Idan Raichel, David Broza, Yoni Rechter, Dan Toren, Dana Berge, Ariel Horowitz, Lea Shabbat and Knessiat Hasechel, to name a few.

 Tali performed at The Carnegie Hall, Lincoln Center, the Kennedy Center, and Birdland Jazz Club, and toured in over 15 countries.
 She performed as a soloist with the Israeli Andalusian Orchestra, the Orchestra of St. Luke’s, and the Manila Symphony Orchestra, and recorded for Univision and Nickelodeon TV.

 Currently, Tali is working on a new album produced by Limón, featuring her original compositions.